iancookwestgate/GitHug/README.md

 ## Features

-* User can login to the GitHug database and incorporate their repo info by logging into Github.
+* User can incorporate their repository info by logging into Github.
 * Full blogging functionality through the TinyMCE text editor.
 * All created posts can be assigned to the GitHub repo of the user's choice.
-These posts are then readable by anyone looking at the chosen repo on GitHug.
+These posts are then accessible and readable by anyone on GitHug.

 ## Setup